kubeedge/kubeedge/docs/proposals/csi.md

       persistentVolumeClaim:
         claimName: csi-nfs-pvc
 ```
-`claimName: csi-hostpath-pvc` is the name of PersistentVolumeClaim.
+`claimName: csi-nfs-pvc` is the name of PersistentVolumeClaim.
 Before the pod starts up, the volume will be attached to the edge node, and then mounted inside the pod.

 #### Dynamic Provisioning Example